LiteSSLHub/DisCo/README.md

 DisCo is a novel semi-supervised framework that addresses the challenges of both limited labeled data and computation resources in text mining tasks.

-We are able to produce light-weight model with DisCo that are 7.6&times; smaller and 4.8&times; faster in inference than the baseline PLMs while maintaining comparable performance.
+We are able to produce light-weight model with DisCo that are 7.6&times; smaller and 4.8&times; faster in inference than the baseline PLMs while maintaining prominent performance.

 DisCo-generated student models outperform the similar-sized models elaborately tuned in distinct tasks.